Dr. David Durand-Delacre

 Description:

-Research and formulation of policy recommendations to Malagasy stakeholders seeking to improve knowledge and management of internal migrations - and their complex inter-relation with climate change, environmental degradation, rural development, and social conflicts.
+Research and formulation of policy recommendations to Malagasy stakeholders seeking to improve knowledge of and policies for internal migrations and their complex inter-relation with climate change, environmental degradation, rural development, and social conflicts.

 • Planned Relocation Simulation